-The Day Before Your Procedurepm the day before your procedure.
+The Day Before Your Proceduream the day before your procedure.
 He or she will tell you what time you should arrive at the hospital for your procedure.
-If your procedure is scheduled for a Monday, you will be called on the Friday before.
-If you do not receive a call by 7:00 pm, please call 212-639-5014.
+If you are scheduled for your procedure on a Monday, you will be called on the Friday before.
+If you do not receive a call, please call 212-639-7882.

 If you need to cancel your procedure for any reason, please call the doctor who scheduled it for you.Back to top

 - Do not eat or drink anything after midnight the night before your procedure if you’re having anesthesia.
 This includes water, gum, and hard candy.

 The Day of Your Procedure

 - Do not eat or drink anything the morning of your procedure if you’re having anesthesia.
 This includes water, gum, and hard candy.

 - Take only the medications your doctor told you to take the morning of your procedure.
 You may have written them down on the first page of this guide.
 Take them with a few sips of water.